longhorn/website/content/docs/1.5.0/deploy/important-notes/index.md

 The `Guaranteed Engine Manager CPU` and `Guaranteed Engine Manager CPU` settings are removed and replaced by `Guaranteed Instance Manager CPU`.

 The `engineManagerCPURequest` and `replicaManagerCPURequest` fields in Longhorn Node custom resource spec are removed and replaced by `instanceManagerCPURequest`.

+### Volume `recurringJob` Field Removed

+Since `v1.2.0`, the Volume recurringJob field has been deprecated and replaced with the RecurringJob custom resource.
+Starting from `v1.5.0`, this field will be removed.